|

 eye (wedjet) primarily symbolised protection in Egyptian

 art.
-From early times the moon and sun were believed
+From early times the moon and sun were believed to

-the right eye (the 'Eye of Re') became associated with
+right eye (the 'Eye of Re') became associated with the

-the restored eye to his father, and it is from this
+one'.
+Horus presented the restored eye to his father,

-act that the eye came to symbolise an offering, a particularly
+and it is from this act that the eye came to symbolise

-common representation in the art of the later New Kingdom
+art of the later New Kingdom (1307-1070 BC).

 |